 - Dominion Day at the Canada Agriculture and Food Museum (July 1): Dominion City Brewing hosts this Canada Day event featuring guest breweries, family-friendly activities, live music and a beer school.

 - Beau’s Oktoberfest at Beau’s Brewing Co.
-(September): Beau’s hosts a family-friendly Oktoberfest party on their rural property in Vankleek Hill, about an hour east of Ottawa.
-Independent guest breweries, local food and top Canadian artists are featured.
+(September): Beau’s hosts a popular family-friendly Oktoberfest party on their rural property in Vankleek Hill, about an hour east of Ottawa.
+Independent guest breweries, local food and top Canadian performers are featured.
 Bus shuttles available from Ottawa, Montreal and Cornwall.
 Camping available.

 - Oktoberfest Ottawa in Barrhaven (September): Craft beverages, food, activities and performers under a giant bier tent in a suburb south of downtown.